Yidispolitics Scandal: The scandal

 for his/her vote.
 In addition, he accused Medina of having been blackmailing his son Tomás Uribe and other high government employees by phone calls, using a list from cell-phone company Comcel as a proof, with several in-coming phone calls from Medina's number to Tomás Uribe's cell-phone.
 Though Medina declared it wasn't her phone number, some days later it was proved wrong in an official statement by Medina's attorney.
 Uribe said Medina was behaving as a criminal and declared: "Her vote helped, but she shows up now as a failed, unsatisfied lady because she couldn't pull out her extortion".
 Besides, he referred to his collaborators Pretelt and Palacio Betancourt as honest people with impeccable behaviour, and accused journalist Daniel Coronell of having covered up the false crime.

+President Uribe was placed under house arrest in 2020 and was charged with witness tampering and bribery in May 2024 and could face up to 12 years of prison.